danielegrattarola/keras-gat/README.md

 # Keras Graph Attention Network
-This is a Keras implementation of the Graph Attention Network model presented by Veličković et. al (2017, https://arxiv.org/abs/1710.10903).
+This is a Keras implementation of the Graph Attention Network (GAT) model presented by Veličković et. al (2017, https://arxiv.org/abs/1710.10903).

 ## Premise
-This code implements the exact model and experimental setup described in the paper, but I haven't been able to reproduce their results yet.
+This code implements the exact model and experimental setup described in the paper, but I haven't been able to reproduce their exact results yet.

-Part of the problem is that the memory requirements of the algorithm are in the order of O(V^2), where V is the number of nodes in the graph, so I am forced to run everything on the i7-7700HQ CPU of my laptop.
-**If you have GPU resources to spare, please let me know the results you get**.
+I get really close, but I can't fit eight attention heads at the same time on my laptop's GPU.

 Ideally the model should reach a 83.5% accuracy on the Cora dataset, with the experimental setup described in the paper and implemented in the code (140 training nodes, 500 validation nodes, 1000 test nodes).
+If you manage to run the same setup of the paper, let me know your results.

 ## Disclaimer
 I have no affiliation with the authors of the paper and I am